After two consecutive weeks in the dance-off, Maisie Smith will be hoping to win over Strictly Come Dancing voters this weekend.

 Week One: Samba (8 + 8 + 8) = 24

 Week Two: Tango (8 + 9 + 8) = 25

 Maisie hit the ballroom floor running, managing to secure a second place spot on the leaderboard in her first week on the dance floor.
 She followed it up with the top spot on the leaderboard in Week Two and third place in Week Three.

-And after surprisingly finding herself in the dance off in Week Four, Maisie bounced back in style this weekend, with her memorable salsa seeing her score 27 points – putting her in second place behind only Jamie and his partner Karen.
+And after surprisingly finding herself in the dance off in Week Four, Maisie bounced back in style the following weekend, with her memorable Salsa seeing her score 27 points – putting her in second place behind only Jamie and his partner Karen.

 — BBC Strictly ✨ (@bbcstrictly) September 3, 2020

 Strictly 2020 isn’t the first time Smith has taken to the ballroom – she competed in a Children in Need Strictly special last year and won with her professional partner Kevin Clifton.